Bennyboy1695/BetterDiscordBridge/README.md

 # BetterDiscordBridge

 This plugin enables you to link your Velocity server to discord!
-It provides/ will provide a lot of configurable and customizable op0tions to allow you to configure the plugin to be exactly how you want it!
+It provides/ will provide a lot of configurable and customizable options to allow you to configure the plugin to be exactly how you want it!

 ## Setup